 This article is not meant to be an introduction to the use of the tpdf package, but more about the kind of extra considerations that authors and editors alike should be making, to allow tagging to be performed successfully and usefully.

-1.1 Requirements for U.S. federally funded research publications be managed to ensure long-term preservation: . . .
+1.1 Requirements for U.S. federally funded research publications

 As some justification as to why 'Tagged PDF' is both relevant and desirable, we note some U.S. Government guidelines and requirements.